 It is very humbling and a great privilege to help you to live a happier life!

 Maps & Directions

 |Face to face counselling:||Yes|

 Please call me anytime.
-If I am busy, leave a message and I will call you back.
+If I am busy, leave a message and with your consent, I will call you back.
 Thank you.
 Ian

 Types of client